 However, the skin can also respond by producing small bumps due to congestion.
 You might even have acne or dryness along with the sudden grainy texture.

 There is an easy fix for this: stop using those products.
-Ingredients like shea butter, coconut oil, or those considered as heavy creams can be the culprit.
+Ingredients like shea butter, coconut oil, or those considered heavy creams may be the culprit.
 Just try to stop using it for a few days and observe if there is an improvement.

 Clogged pores can appear as bumps on the skin, too.
 If those pores become infected with bacteria, you can have pimples, light acne, blackheads, etc.